joy smith foundation

 • Feel their life or those they love could be in danger if they don’t work long hours and/or accept a lower wage

-• Have to relocate with few details and no payment up front
+• Have to relocate with few details and no payment upfront

 • Live and/or work in inhumane/ terrible conditions